thisisdg-zz/python-port-scanner/README.md

 # python-port-scanner
 It is a python based side project for scanning open ports in a server that works with windows only if 'tnc' command is enabled.
 Other OS and commands will be added based on requests and after completion of the windows part.

+## Code Approval and Branch Structure:
+The base branch is 'master -> origin/master'.
+The branch where we develop and review the code and changes is 'develop -> origin/develop' Contributors should first create there own branches with the following naming conventions:
+1. Contributor Tag + _ + Task name phrase + _ + date today in the format (dd_mm_yyyy)
+2. Contributor Tag is the name by which contributor commit the code (eg, Dhruv, thisisdg etc.)
+3. Task name is the phrase of the task subject that you are going to work with in that branch.
+4. And the date  on which you have created that branch.
+5. So according to the above conventions, the name of the branch would be like the following: thisisdg_cascadedInputs_5_11_2019
+6. Every conflict will be resolved in the same branch that you are working with.
+The PR will be raised pointing to develop branch and then the code will be review in develop branch.

 ## How to run it?
 1. Clone this repository to your local drive.
 2. Navigate to the path where python-port-scanner folder is located in your local directory.